nafizjiwa/REACT-REDUX-Complex-State/README.md

               };

-## REDUCER COMPOSITION
+## REDUCER COMPOSITION - MULTIPLE SLICE REDUCERS
 - For small appications a single reducer can manage all the store's state
 - For large application follow:
           --> `Reducer Composition pattern`
 - We create individual `Slice Reducers` to update only `one slice` of the `state`
-- The results of all `Slice Reducers` are recombined wtih a `rootReducer` --> Into a single state object.
+- All `Slice Reducers` are recombined with a `rootReducer` --> Into a single state object.

 ||HOW THE REDUCER COMPOSITION PATTERN WORKS|
 |-----|-----|